 All three children have settled in really well.
 I put this down to an excellent ‘buddy system’, whereby time was spent to buddy the children up with like minded students.
 Gracie was able to attend the Year 7 transition day in the June before she started in August, which provided an opportunity to meet her classmates and to familiarise herself with the Senior School.
 I have been impressed with the teaching to-date and all other aspects of the curriculum, management and extra curricular activities that I have come in contact with, including but not limited to, trips away and communication.
-It is also commendable how well the teachers know my children after a relatively short time.

 What do your children like most about attending this school?